watermelonwolverine/fvttmv/README.md

 Trailing `/` and `\` are ignored.
 So `fvttmv some_file some_non_existing_path/` will be treated the same as `fvttmv some_file some_non_existing_path`.
 It's generally good to avoid trailing `/` and `\` as they only cause issues, especially `\`.

+If the programs encounters a .db file it can not read as UTF-8 it will fail.
+An example for such a file would be `thumbs.db` which is a thumbnail cache in Windows XP.
+Right now the only thing that can be done is to remove the file if it's not needed or temporarily rename it.
+If this problem is encountered often, I'll may implement a blacklist feature, so let me know if this happens to you.

 Windows
 -------